Folkestone Groomers Directory

 Disease Risks and Transmission

 Ticks in the UK can transmit serious diseases including Lyme disease and babesiosis.
-Symptoms may include lethargy, loss of appetite, fever, and in severe cases, kidney failure.
-[2] Early detection and removal significantly reduce transmission risk.
+Ixodes ricinus is the primary vector for Lyme borreliosis in the UK, with symptoms including lethargy, loss of appetite, fever, and in severe cases, kidney failure.
+[1] Early detection and removal significantly reduce transmission risk.

 Environmental Cleanliness